jacksonntag/data-science/library/sql_self_sufficiency_exam/content.md

 ## Query prompts

-Below you'll find 9 numbered prompts that will require you to write SQL queries.
-These prompts are split up into two distinct sections focusing on data exploration and data analysis.
+Below you'll find 3 numbered prompts that will require you to write SQL queries.

 1. Create a query that returns the name of the most popular item in every state and the state.
 2. Create a query that returns the name and purchase amount of the five customers in each state who have spent the most money.
 3. Create a query that returns the five most popular items for users with a ‘gmail’ email in the past 30 days, based on number of sales.